Summer photos 3 of a second hand store also called thrift store.

-I love second hand stores also called thrift stores I think.
-I love browsing in what is usually a clutter of all kinds of second hand "things" in a complete disorder.
-I always feel I just might find the one and only "treasure" worth millions hidden somewhere.
+I love browsing in what is usually a clutter of all kinds of second hand "things" in a complete disorder thinking I just might find a "treasure" hidden somewhere.

 So... one evening, after having attended the opening cocktail of La Gaillarde - a nice second hand clothes store that no longer exists unfortunately - I see a store called "Brocante Saint-Henri" on my way to the Place Saint-Henri metro station.

-I enter of course, it's not closing time yet and I can't resist.
+I enter, it's not closing time yet and, of course, I can't resist.

 We used to call him "Pete the Beat" He didn't like it much, but had no choice.
 Beat for Beatnik, for art, for artists and for Jack Kerouac of French-Canadian descent.

 Peter is Italian, born here in Montreal but Italian nonetheless.
-Italians in Montreal were and maybe still are very much involved in construction business and in real estate.
+Italians in Montreal who were and maybe still are very much involved in the construction business and in real estate.

-Peter and his wife invested in large apartment buildings, while Peter and members of his family renovated each and everyone of them until... he and is wife invested in - just one more - large apartment building that, sadly, was one too many and that led the families to bankruptcy.
+... until they invested in - just one more - large apartment building that, sadly, was one too many and led the families to bankruptcy.

 With the passage of time and the support of a close friend and lover, Peter eventually recovered.

-She first brought his attention to the fact that people throw away many valuable "things" that some see as garbage but that others see as bargains or treasures.
-She suggested that he collects those treasures and then helped him open a store.
+She first brought his attention to the fact that people throw away many valuable "things" that some see as garbage but that others see as bargains and treasures.
+She suggested that he collects those treasures and helped him open a store.

 Margo, a friend from the same old days had lunch with him some time ago.
-They went to a restaurant located in Ahuntsic-Cartierville where we grew up and definitely enjoyed their time together.
+They went to a restaurant located in Ahuntsic-Cartierville where we grew up and they very much enjoyed their time together.